LaFayette, Alabama: History

 Chambers County was formed in 1832.
 The newly elected county officials opted to locate the county seat as near as possible to the center of the county.
 Lots for the new town were auctioned in October 1833, with proceeds from the sale financing the construction of a courthouse and jail.
 The town was first called "Chambersville", but by the time of incorporation on January 7, 1835, the town name had been changed to "Lafayette", named after the Marquis de Lafayette; its spelling was changed to "LaFayette" due to the influence of newspaper editor Johnson J. Hooper, who created a fictional character called Captain Simon Suggs, a backwoods southerner who pronounced the town's name as "La Fait".
 The city's newspaper, The LaFayette Sun, was founded under the name The Alabama Standard in April 1841 and adopted its current name on August 3, 1881.

 On October 2, 1898, John Anderson, a black man, was lynched in Lafayette.
 Scenes from the movie Mississippi Burning were filmed at the Chambers County Courthouse and in downtown LaFayette.

 LaFayette is the birthplace of heavyweight boxing champion Joe Louis.
 An 8 ft bronze statue, executed by sculptor Casey Downing Jr. of Mobile, Alabama, was erected in Louis' honor in front of the Chambers County courthouse in 2010.
 It is also the hometown of Hoyt L. Sherman, one of artist Roy Lichtenstein's principal art professor/mentors at Ohio State University.

 Geography

-LaFayette is located at 32°53'54.859" North, 85°24'2.822" West (32.898572, -85.400784).

 The city is located in east central Alabama along U.S. Route 431, which is the main north–south route through the city.
 U.S. 431 leads north 21 mi to Roanoke and south 23 mi to Opelika.
 Alabama State Route 50 also runs through the city as a southern bypass, leading east 14 mi to Lanett on the Alabama-Georgia state line, and southwest 18 mi to Camp Hill.
 Alabama State Route 77 begins in the northern part of the city and connects LaFayette to the town of Wadley, 20 mi to the northwest.

 According to the U.S. Census Bureau, the city has a total area of 23.0 sqkm, of which 0.07 sqkm, or 0.31%, is water.